Gabe Nabers

-Gabe Nabers (born November 5, 1997) is an American former professional football player who was a fullback for the Los Angeles Chargers of the National Football League (NFL).
+Gabriel Eugene Nabers (born November 5, 1997) is an American former professional football player who was a fullback for the Los Angeles Chargers of the National Football League (NFL).
 He played college football at Florida State.

 Early life

 Nabers attended and played high school football at Lowndes High School.
 As a senior, he was named the Georgia 1-6A Utility Player of the Year after finishing the season with 17 receptions for 173 yards and six touchdowns with 26 tackles, 4.5 tackles for loss, one sack, one interception, two pass breakups, and a blocked kick on defense.
 Nabers was rated a two-star recruit and originally committed to play college football at Georgia Southern before de-committing and signing to play at Florida State after receiving an offer from the school.

 College career

 Nabers was a member of the Florida State Seminoles for four seasons.
 He played mostly on special teams for his first two seasons and scored a touchdown on his first career reception as a sophomore against Delaware State.
 As a senior, he had 15 catches for 221 yards and two touchdowns.
 He finished his collegiate career with 19 receptions for 269 yards and three touchdowns.